commaai/connect/README.md

 With this central authority on current offset time, it becomes much easier to have each data source keep themselves in sync instead of trying to manage synchronizing all of them.

-## Development
-`pnpm start`

-## Contributing

- * Use best practices
- * Write test cases
- * Keep files small and clean
- * Use branches / pull requests to isolate work.
-Don't do work that can't be merged quickly, find ways to break it up